Cephalophore: Examples of cephalophoric saints

 The legend of Aphrodisius of Alexandria was transferred to Béziers, where his name was inserted at the head of the list of bishops.
 In the hagiographic accounts, Aphrodisius was accompanied by his camel.
 As he was preaching, a group of pagans pressed through the crowd and beheaded him on the spot.
 Aphrodisius picked up his head and carried it to the chapel he had recently consecrated at the site.
 It is identified today as Place Saint-Aphrodise, Béziers.

 Himerius of Bosto is said to have survived his decapitation and, after collecting his head, climbed on horseback.
 He rode to meet his uncle, a bishop, on a small mountain before he finally died.

 A legend associated with Ginés de la Jara states that after he was decapitated in southern France, he picked up his head and threw it into the Rhône.
 The head was carried by sea to the coast of Cartagena, Spain, where it was venerated as a relic (Cartagena was the centre of this saint's cult).

 In the Golden Legend, Paul the Apostle at his martyrdom "stretched forth his neck, and so was beheaded.
 And as soon as the head was from the body, it said: Jesus Christus! which had been to Jesus or Christus, or both, fifty times."
 When the head was recovered and was to be rejoined to the body as a relic, in response to a prayer for confirmation that this was indeed the right head, the body of Paul turned to rejoin the head that had been set at its feet.

 In legend, the female saint Osgyth stood up after her execution, picking up her head like Denis of Paris and other cephalophoric martyrs and walking with it in her hands to the door of a local convent before collapsing there.
 Similarly, Valerie of Limoges carried her severed head away to her confessor, Saint Martial.

 Cuthbert is often depicted with his head on his neck/shoulders and carrying a second head in his hands.
 However, he is not a cephalophore.
 The second head is that of Saint Oswald of Northumbria, who was buried with him at Durham Cathedral.

+Saint Denis of Paris has sometimes been noted as the most famous amongst the Cephalophores—and perhaps the archetype of this genre in hagiography.
+“It is only first step that matters,” said one of the later commentaries of St. Denis’s seven mile walk from the site of his execution (near Montmartre) to the banks of the Seine.